vwangyue/vwangyue.github.io/_teaching/2014-spring-teaching-1.md

 date: 2018-07-01
 ---

-Dr. Wang Served as the Program Committee Member or Reviewer in the Program Committee for the following top conferences:
+Dr. Wang Served as the Program Committee Member or Reviewer in the Program Committee for the following international conferences:

 PAKDD 2019
 23rd Pacific-Asia Conference on Knowledge Discovery and Data Mining